History of Metallica in Timeline

 September 1984: Signing with Elektra Records

-In September 1984, Metallica signed with Elektra Records after Michael Alago and Cliff Burnstein were impressed with their concert performance.
-They also became a client of Q Prime management.
+In September 1984, Michael Alago and Cliff Burnstein attended a Metallica concert and, impressed with the performance, signed Metallica to Elektra Records and made them a client of Q Prime management.

-On August 17, 1985, Metallica played its largest show at the Monsters of Rock festival at Donington Park, England, with Bon Jovi and Ratt, playing to 70,000 people.
+On August 17, 1985, Metallica played its largest show to date at the Monsters of Rock festival at Donington Park, England, with Bon Jovi and Ratt, playing to 70,000 people.

 March 1986: Release of Master of Puppets

-On September 27, 1986, during the Damage, Inc. Tour, Cliff Burton died in a bus accident near Dörarp, Sweden.
-The bus overturned after the driver lost control, pinning Burton underneath.
+On September 27, 1986, during the Damage, Inc. Tour, Cliff Burton died in a bus accident near Dörarp, Sweden, after the tour bus lost control and overturned.

 November 4, 1986: Master of Puppets Certified Gold